 One of the hardest things I find about managing both life threatening food allergies and asthma is talking to others.
-I hate to be the one that might be perceived as demanding, pushing or for asking too much.
-What I now know, fourteen years later, is that honest, clear information presented with kindness works!
+I hate to be the one is perceived as demanding, pushing or for asking too much.
+What I now know, sixteen years later, is that honest, clear information presented with kindness works!

 Note: As always, consult with your physician before you make changes to the management of any health condition.
 Gratefulfoodie does not endorse any of the businesses or organizations listed and has not received payment to list these resources.
 My goal is to help you find tools that might make life easier.

-You approach different situations from different angles.
+We all approach our situations from different angles.
 For example, if I am speaking to a close friend, I will ask directly for their support.
 If I am speaking to a relative, I’ll share the diagnosis and more facts, etc. If I am speaking to a professional, such as a teacher or coach, I’ll state facts and leave behind information for them to read when they have more time.

 But…there are some basic tools that you might find helpful…